-Connecting everything takes about 5 minutes; this includes fixing the 3D scanner head onto the tripod, plugging in the cables and starting up the IDEA software.
-In order to take advantage of the full IDEA capabilities linked to this SIAB-FX version, users must go through the licence manager and activate the FX modules.
+Connecting everything takes about 5 minutes; this includes fixing the 3D scanner head onto the tripod, plugging in the cables, and starting up the IDEA software.
+To take advantage of the full IDEA capabilities linked to this SIAB-FX version, users must go through the license manager and activate the FX modules.
 This includes the automatic alignment of 3D scans.

 During the hands-on demo, the test object was a plaster bas-relief.
 The result was quite impressive, with a lot of rich details and very good precision.
 In a few minutes, we obtained the dot cloud, ready for visualization.
 Thanks to the ATT, no additional alignment was necessary and it was possible to generate the mesh directly.

 Since Open Technologies lent us the SIAB-FX, we were able to conduct additional tests with different configurations.
 In comparison with the SIAB, we noticed various improvements (speed, reliability) on the software side of things.
 Furthermore, with the special FX configurations, several different and interesting features are now available.